 |Long-term care insurance||1.275%||1.275%|

-In general, after the period of 6 weeks, if a person is still unable to work, his/her salary will be paid by the health insurance.
-It’s called statutory sickness allowance that is paid in the amount of 70% of the gross employee’s salary for a maximum period of 78 weeks.
+In general, after a period of 6 weeks, if a person is still unable to work, their salary will be paid by health insurance.
+It’s called statutory sickness allowance, which is paid in the amount of 70% of the gross employee’s salary for a maximum period of 78 weeks.

 All employees in Germany must be protected by unemployment insurance in case they lose their job.
 You can use the benefits of this insurance after working and paying contributions for at least 12 months in the last 2 years.